AU-BCE-EE/STM-applications/README.md

 # STM-application
 Applications, examples, and parameters for STM, a simple heat transfer model for predicting the temperature of stored animal slurry or similar materials.
-See [the STM repo](https://github.com/sashahafner/STM) for more info on the model/program itself.
+See [the STM repo](https://github.com/sashahafner/STM) for source code and more info on the model/program itself.

 # Getting started
-If you are new to STM, you should copy this entire repository.
+New STM users interested in learning how to use the program should copy this entire repository.
-The simplest approach for non-GitHub users is to click on the green "Code" button and then "Download ZIP".
+The simplest way for non-GitHub users to do this is to click on the green "Code" button toward the top right of the repo main page and then "Download ZIP".
 Extract the downloaded file, and check out the `examples` directory.
 You can find more details below.

 # `examples`
 The `examples` directory includes 4 examples.
+Each example includes all the files necessary for running STM, including executable versions for Windows and Linux.
-The first two are quite simple, and for them, STM should be called directly from a console (e.g., Command Prompt in Windows or Bash in Linux).
+The first two examples are quite simple, and for them, STM is called directly from a console (e.g., Command Prompt in Windows or Bash in Linux).
-See the `README.md` files in each subdirectory for detailed instructions.
-Examples 3 and 4 are more complicated, with simulation of multiple locations and the use of R for plotting results.
+Examples 3 and 4 are more complicated, with simulation of multiple locations or scenarios and the use of R for plotting results.
 These examples include batch files (for Windows) and shell scripts (for Linux) for calling STM, moving files, and calling R scripts.
 These two examples should provide some ideas for more complicated workflows.
+See the `README.md` files in each subdirectory for more detailed instructions.

 # `par_calc`
 This directory contains a single xlsx file that can be used for calculating parameter values.